 The word soon got around and we rarely encountered an artist asking unreasonable prices.
 Over the years, during twenty-five trips to China, we assembled the considerable collection of modern Chinese woodblock prints that is the pride and backbone of the Muban Educational Trust today.
 I share in that pride.

 It is very satisfying to see how these prints, individually acquired here and there over time, are assembled to reflect one theme and topic, and how the exhibition increases the dimension and content that is contained in the individual prints.
 I can do no more than admire the energy and effort of the persons involved in creating this very original and unique exhibition.
-I especially thank David Barker, Mary Ginsberg, Haiyao Zheng, Anne Farrer and Weimin He, and to the many other individuals who have contributed their time and knowledge, I would also like to offer my warmest thanks.
+I especially thank David Barker, Mary Ginsberg, Zheng Haiyao, Anne Farrer and He Weimin, and to the many other individuals who have contributed their time and knowledge, I would also like to offer my warmest thanks.